The 3 Best Ways to Scan and Digitize Old Photos

-Thankfully there are a number of great solutions out there for digitizing prints.
-But what’s the best way to scan old photos?
-Well that depends on the number of old photos you have, your budget, what you intend to do with the photos, and how much free time you have.
+But what is the best way to digitize photos?
+It depends on how many you have, your budget, what you intend to do with the photos, and how much free time you have.

 Taking the time to turn your treasured physical photographs into digital copies isn’t as easy as leaving them in a photo album or box.
 Even if you love to shoot with film, or hold physical memories in your hands, there are a number of reasons why you may want to consider this option.

-- Digital photos allow you to correct blemishes, adjust lighting, or crop out ex-boyfriends as needed.
+Digital photos allow you to correct blemishes, adjust white balance or lighting, or crop out ex-boyfriends or girlfriends as needed.
 These adjustments simply can’t be made to the same extent on physical photos, and you want your treasured photos to look their best.

 In all honesty, everyone should consider scanning in at least some of their old photos.
-It may take some time or money to kickstart the process, but the benefits of having old photos protected, shared, and edited completely outweigh the costs.
+It may take some time or money to get started, but the benefits of having old photos protected, shared, and edited completely outweigh the costs.

 Financial Investment: Low-to-Moderate